How to install and Configure VNC Server on Ubuntu 22.04

 Connect to the VNC Desktop

-You can connect to remote desktop using a VNC client and SSH tunneling.
+You can connect to a remote desktop using a VNC client and SSH tunneling.

 You need to install ufw firewall and enable port 5901 before connecting.